 erected until well after India's independence from Britain,

 and later territory tansferred to Pakistan.
-The shed was

-later dismantled and the steel was used for bridges and
+be put to other uses.
+The steel was used for bridges and

 other smaller buildings along the vast Pakistan Railways.